multiwirth/adreno-3xx-developer-driver/README.md

 - HTC One M7

-## Copyright and all rights belong to qualcomm
+## Copyright and all rights belong to Qualcomm Technologies International

 ## Visit my xda thread